Density of group languages in shift spaces: Skew products based on Sturmian shifts

-where $\overline{k}$ stands for the congruence class of the integer $k$ modulo $2$.
-The map $\varphi:\{0,1\}^* \rightarrow G(2)$ is onto.
-We consider the skew product $G \skewprod X$ in relation to equidistribution properties modulo $2$ for convergents of continued fraction expansions, by comparing with~\cite{JL:88}, which handles the case of a random real number; see also \cite{Szusz,Moeckel,pre:borda2023} for related works.
+Finally, we consider in the next example, inspired by the work of Jager and Liardet~\cite{JL:88}, equidistribution properties for convergents in continued fraction expansions. \begin{example} Let $X$ be the Fibonacci shift on the alphabet $ \{1,2\}$.
+We continue Example \ref{ex:convergents} with the skew product $G(2) \skewprod_{\varphi} X$ with the non-Abelian skewing group $G(2)= \GL(2, {\mathbb Z}/2{\mathbb Z})$ in relation to distribution properties modulo $2$ for convergents of continued fraction expansions, inspired by the work~\cite{JL:88}, which handles the case of a random real number.